hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 # No functions or classes provided in the input code.
 # Therefore, no tests can be written.
 # A test suite would depend on the Python code that is not part of the prompt.
-# Demonstrating a placeholder with a simple example:
+# DemonStarting a placeholder with a simple example:

 def test_example_addition():
     """Testing a simple addition function (replace with your actual function)."""